yukiegosapporo/carbontribe_page/content/book/for_partners.md

 ## Why Partner with Us?
-Engaging in carbon credits with Carbontribe offers:
+Engaging in digital assets with Carbontribe offers:
 **Sustainable Profitability**: Monetize your environmental efforts while contributing to a cleaner planet.
 **Scalable Participation**: Whether you are an individual landowner or a large-scale investor, our platform is designed to accommodate projects of all sizes, ensuring accessibility and flexibility.
 **Verified Impact**: Ensure credibility with rigorous monitoring and scientific validation.
-**Blockchain Security**: Enjoy transparent, immutable records of your carbon credits.
+**Blockchain Security**: Enjoy transparent, immutable records of your digital assets.
 **Seamless Process**: From implementation to NFT minting, we simplify participation in the carbon economy.

 ## The Process